 - In United 300, a spoof trailer of both 300 and United 93, Xerxes begs Leonidas not to destroy his terrorists just yet, because otherwise they'll be forced to land the plane in Ohio.
 Leonidas responds with "Then tonight, we dine in Cleveland!"

-- In an episode of The Fairly OddParents, Cosmo and Wanda get carried away by a tornado and end up in Cleveland.
-Everything is grey and stormy, and there's a sign saying "You still here, bud?"
+- In an episode of The Fairly OddParents, Cosmo and Wanda get carried away by a tornado and end up in Cleveland (which Cosmo mistakes for the Land of Oz).
+Everything is grey and stormy, and there's a sign saying "Welcome to Cleveland.
+NOW GO HOME!"